torvalds/linux/Documentation/networking/vxlan.rst

     # ip link add vxlan0 type vxlan id 42 group 239.1.1.1 dev eth1 dstport 4789

 This creates a new device named vxlan0.
-The device uses the multicast group 239.1.1.1 over eth1 to handle traffic for which there is no entry in the forwarding table.
+The device uses the multicast group 239.1.1.1 over eth1 to handle traffic for which there is anal entry in the forwarding table.
 The destination port number is set to the IANA-assigned value of 4789.
 The Linux implementation of VXLAN pre-dates the IANA's selection of a standard destination port number